Sto\"ilow's theorem revisited: Proof of Theorem

-Having this proposition at our disposal, Theorem \ref{thm:light_to_discrete} follows immediately. \begin{proof}[Proof of Theorem \ref{thm:light_to_discrete} assuming Proposition \ref{prop:LiftBound}] Let $x_0 \in \Omega$ be a point and fix a normal domain $U_0$ of $x_0$ contained in some simply connected neighbourhood in $\Omega$.
-By Proposition \ref{prop:LiftBound}, a ray in $fU_0$ starting from $f(x_0)$ has only finitely many lifts in $U_0$.
-Thus the set $U_0 \cap f \inv \{ f(x_0) \}$ is finite. \end{proof}
+With this proposition at our disposal, Theorem \ref{thm:light_to_discrete} follows immediately. \begin{proof}[Proof of Theorem \ref{thm:light_to_discrete} assuming Proposition \ref{prop:LiftBound}] Let $x_0 \in \Omega$ be a point and fix a normal domain $U_0$ of $x_0$ contained in some simply connected neighborhood of $x$ in $\Omega$.
+By Theorem \ref{thm:PathLifting} a ray in $fU_0$ starting from $f(x_0)$ has a lift starting from each pre-image of $f(x_0)$ in $U_0$.
+By Proposition \ref{prop:LiftBound}, such a ray has only finitely many lifts in $U_0$.
+Thus the set $U_0 \cap f \inv \{ f(x_0) \}$ is finite and so $f$ is a discrete map. \end{proof}